Lake Formation full table access for EMR Serverless - Amazon EMR

 Step 1: Enable Full Table Access in Lake Formation

-To use Full Table Access (FTA) mode, you need to allow third-party query engines to access data without the IAM session tag validation in Amazon Lake Formation.
+To use Full Table Access (FTA) mode, you must allow third-party query engines to access data without the IAM session tag validation in Amazon Lake Formation.
 To enable, follow the steps in Application integration for full table access.

 Note